Vishalkr16/infotrixs/README.md

-# infotrixs
+# Siksha
-Task-1: Project on Online Course Selling Site ( Siksha )
+It is a Online Course Selling web application for different fields of Students choice.